4ndrelim/4ndrelim.github.io/content/blog/norway/index.md

 ## Brief Reflection
 There was plenty of time for solitary reflection.
 Travelling alone offers a kind of experience I think everyone should try at least once.
 It creates space for self-exploration, and nudges you to engage more openly with the locals or fellow travellers.
 You meet like-minded people with stories to tell.
 Some light, some heavy.
 You talk and drink, laugh and then bid the goodnight, fully aware you'll likely never meet again. _Slightly melodramatic_.

 But i've also realised humans are social creatures.
 The trip was fun, adventurous, and had a kind of unencumbered poetic energy.
-Perhaps it was the short daylight hours, or Norway's melanchololic vibe, but by 4pm, the sky would be dark and the streets empty.
-More than once, I found walking alone down a street lit by a single lamp, and I couldn’t help but wonder:
+Perhaps it was the short daylight hours, or Norway's quiet melancholy, but by 4pm, the sky would be dark and the streets empty.
+More than once, I found myself walking alone down a street lit by a single lamp, and I couldn’t help but wonder:

 <br>